 Quick and instinctive, but honestly just a little too small for full-sized shooters.
 Great for smaller shooters, but the loading gate will bite you.

 Fit And Finish: * * *

-Simple and sturdy, with a few blemishes.
+Simple and sturdy, with no sharp edges but a few blemishes.
 This is a shooter, not a collectible.

 Aesthetics: * * * *